Abnersgarage/AbnerVinylWrAP/_portfolio/project1.md

 alt: Shirts on a hanger

 caption:
-  title: Threads
+  title: Mercedes-Benz S550
-  subtitle: Illustration
+  subtitle: Full 6-D carbon fiber
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Client came in with an all white Mercedes S550 looking to change the look.
+We went over many different options and landed on a all black 6-D carbon fiber wrap.

 {:.list-inline}
-- Date: January 2017
+- Date: June 2025
-- Client: Threads
+- Client: Clara
-- Category: Illustration
+- Category: Full Vinyl wrap